huweihong/grails-simian-plugin/README.md

 Simian plugin is using <a href="http://www.harukizaemon.com/simian/">Simian</a> to identify duplication for Grails app code,such as .groovy,.gsp,.java,.js,.css ..., and generate report file(html,xml).

+## Install Plugin ##

+You can use the command "grails install-plugin simian" to install this plugin.

+## Using Plugin ##

+You can use the command "grails simian-report" to generate the report files.

 ## Custom Config ##

 If you wanna custom the config of Simian,you can add your config into Config.groovy: